-If you would like to borrow a book, titles can be obtained from the Smithtown Public Library or titles with an asterisk are available at Smithtown High School West English Department Office (631-382-3036) through Friday, July 14th 8:00 a.m.- 1:00 p.m.
+If you would like to borrow a book, titles can be obtained from the Smithtown Public Library or titles with an asterisk are available at Smithtown High School West English Department Office (631-382-3036) July 1st-July 14th 7:30am-12:00pm

 1. Invisible Man by Ralph Ellison 2.
 Crime and Punishment by Fyodor Dostoyevsky 3.
 Jane Eyre by Charlotte Bronte 4.
 Moby Dick by Herman Melville 5.
-Catch-22 by Joseph Heller 6.
+Catch-22 by Joseph Heller \ 6.
 Beloved by Toni Morrison 7.
-The Color Purple by Alice Walker 8.
+The Color Purple by Alice Walker \ 8.
 Light in August by William Faulkner 9.
 Native Son by Richard Wright 10.
 Song of Solomon by Toni Morrison 11.
 Anna Karenina by Leo Tolstoy 12.
 Jude the Obscure by Thomas Hardy 13.
 A Passage to India by E. M. Forster 14.
 Portrait of a Lady by Henry James 15.
 All the Pretty Horses by Cormac McCarthy 16.
 The Grapes of Wrath by John Steinbeck 17.
 The Jungle by Upton Sinclair 18.
 Madame Bovary by Gustave Flaubert 19.
-Pride and Prejudice by Jane Austen 20.
+Pride and Prejudice by Jane Austen \ 20.
 Sula by Toni Morrison 21.
 Tess of the D'Urbervilles by Thomas Hardy 22.
 Cry, The Beloved Country by Alan Paton

 23. Lord Jim by Joseph Conrad 24.
 The Mayor of Casterbridge by Thomas Hardy 25.
 The Sound and the Fury by William Faulkner 26.
-The Sun Also Rises by Ernest Hemingway 27.
+For Whom the Bell Tolls by Ernest Hemingway 27.
 Age of Innocence by Edith Wharton 28.
 Gulliver's Travels by Jonathan Swift 29.
 Moll Flanders by Daniel Defoe 30.
 Mrs. Dalloway by Virginia Woolf 31.
 Obasan by Joy Kogawa 32.
 Bleak House by Charles Dickens 33.
 Go Tell It on the Mountain by James Baldwin 34.
 Sister Carrie by Theodore Dreiser 35.
 Wise Blood by Flannery O'Connor 35.
 Atonement by Ian McEwan 37.
-In Cold Blood by Truman Capote 38.
-Pride and Prejudice by Jane Austin 39.
-Snow Falling Cedars by David Guterson 40.
-One Flew over the Cuckoo's Nest by Ken Kesev
+In Cold Blood by Truman Capote \ 38.
+Pride and Prejudice by Jane Austin \ 39.
+Snow Falling Cedars by David Guterson \ 40.
+One Flew over the Cuckoo's Nest by Ken Kesey \